stappersg/vBook/src/reference/vSL/stages.md

 ### Context variables

-Message related variables are available depending on the stage.
+As described above, depending on the stage vSL exposes variables to the end user.

 | Stage | Name | Type | Description
 | :--- | :--- | :--- | :---